FrankHJCuypers/gaai/Kotlin-BLE-Library.md

   Not clear what the differences are compared with the Cupcakes course.
 - libs.nordic.permissions.ble for instance for requiring bluetooth permission etc...
   Includes the screens needed to ask for permission.
-  Seems to use the composables
+  Seems to use the composable
 - libs.nordic.logger

 So it uses nordic themes and navigation?